 The following considerations for the system platforms should be emphasized:

-Ensure that all similar system devices are consistent and up-to-date with regard to BIOS/uEFI/device firmware versions to reduce potential troubleshooting issues later.
+Ensure that all similar system devices are consistent and up-to-date with regard to BIOS/UEFI/device firmware versions to reduce potential troubleshooting issues later.

 Reset the BIOS setup configuration to the default setting to have a known baseline configuration to provide consistency.